eranroz/dnase/README.md

 Installation:
 * Clone the repository
-* pyx - compile using
+* pyx - compile using the following command:
 > python setup.py build_ext --inplace

-* Fill directories with specfic project data/external dependencies:
+* Fill directories with specific project data/external dependencies:
-** data - Create data directory with your data.
-Recommended public data repository: http://www.ncbi.nlm.nih.gov/epigenomics ** bin - fill with UCSC Executables such as bedToBigBed, bigWigToBedGraph and wigToBigWig. (can be downloaded for example from http://hgdownload.cse.ucsc.edu/admin/exe/ )
+ * data - Create data directory with your data.
+Recommended public data repository: http://www.ncbi.nlm.nih.gov/epigenomics
+ * bin - fill with UCSC programs such as bedToBigBed, bigWigToBedGraph and wigToBigWig. (can be downloaded for example from http://hgdownload.cse.ucsc.edu/admin/exe/ )
-** results - create a directory for storing results
+ * results - create a directory for storing results

 Data directory as well as results directories may require large disk space, and you may find it convenient to store data or results directories outside a shortcuts.
-See also [Installation FAQ](installFaq)
+See also [Installation FAQ](#installFaq)

 ## Usage
 >~"Use the source, Luke" (Obi-Wan Kenobi)

 You are welcome to use the source and extend it.
 Some common tasks are provided as command line tools:
 * data_provider directory
-** dataDownloader - Script for downloading and transforming data.
+* * dataDownloader - Script for downloading and transforming data.
-** createMeanMarkers - Script for averaging different samples from same experiment/same cell type
+* * createMeanMarkers - Script for averaging different samples from same experiment/same cell type
 * dnase_classify - train and classify chromatin to regions of open and closed
 # <a name="installFaq"></a>Installation FAQ
 Here I keep some annoying problems I encountered and their solutions.
 You are welcome to suggest more :)